Incidence angle modifier#

 Model parameters#

 Some IAM model functions provide default values for their parameters.
-However, these generic values may not be suitable for all modules.
+However, these generic values may not be suitable for all PV modules.
 It should be noted that using the default parameter values for each model generally leads to different IAM profiles.

 Module-specific values can be obtained via testing.
 For example, IEC 61853-2 testing produces measured IAM values across the range of AOI and a corresponding parameter value for the Martin-Ruiz model.
 Parameter values for other models can be determined using pvlib.iam.fit().
-Parameter values can also be (approximately) converted between models using pvlib.iam.convert().
+Parameter values can also be approximately converted between models using pvlib.iam.convert().